 AN SCI 110 — ANIMAL HANDLING

 Hands-on course that gives students an understanding of livestock handling techniques, proper restraint, administering injections, and drawing blood samples.
 Students also learn about animal response to human presence and the effect of facility design on animal behavior.

 AN SCI 150 — CAREER ORIENTATION ANIMAL/POULTRY SCIENCES

-An introduction to resume preparation, student employment, internships, and graduate and professional school programs with presentations by numerous graduates who discuss their career path following a B.S. degree in Animal Science or Poutry Science.
-Open to Fr
+An introduction to resume preparation, student employment, internships, and graduate and professional school programs with presentations by numerous graduates who discuss their career path following a B.S. degree in Animal Science or Poultry Science.

 AN SCI 200 — THE BIOLOGY AND APPRECIATION OF COMPANION ANIMALS